 The resident will provide a variety of psychotherapeutic approaches in a longitudinal outpatient setting, including cognitive-behavioral therapy, psychodynamic therapy, brief psychotherapy, and supportive psychotherapy.
 Residents with full licenses may also use combined psychopharmacologic approaches.
 All trainees will have supervision tailored to the modality chosen for their patient.

 Each resident will be mentored in a senior scholarly project that is presented at the annual Residents Poster Day at the end of the year.
 The purpose of the project is to prepare you for a career where you will be comfortable establishing and presenting your expertise in your chosen areas of psychiatry.
 Senior projects can be built around a research project, a quality improvement project, or a scholarly review.

 What You Will Learn

 You will attend a continuous case conference and a selective series of advanced psychiatry seminars, which is revised each year in consultation with the residents.
 Having covered all of the requirements, the coordinator will provide you with a list of "areas of faculty expertise that you didn't know about," and your class will together design your own syllabus.
 In addition, you will attend a series of seminars on career direction, job searching, negotiating, leadership, and management; prepare for various career paths; review neurology; and receive an overview of general psychiatry to help you prepare for board exams.

 Balance and Diversity

 Two months of consultation-liaison psychiatry is required in the fourth year.
 On the Consult-Liaison Service, you will learn to integrate your knowledge of biopsychosocial medicine by consulting and collaborating with your non-psychiatric physician colleagues in a general hospital.

 The remainder of the year involves a broad range of clinical, administrative, teaching, and research electives, including the formal Resident Research Track.
-Among the more popular electives are:
+Popular electives: